Store card minimum payments

 - The hope is that you stop having persistent debt by month 36

 The provider contacts you again if your account remains in persistent debt.

 After 36 months

-If you still have a persistent debt on your account, your provider should offer you a way to pay this off within three to four years.
-They may suggest:
+The provider should offer you a way to pay off the persistent debt within three to four years.

 Store card arrears

 Your account goes into arrears if you do not pay the minimum amount each month.

 - Charges are added for each missed payment

 Your creditor will contact you for the missing payments.
 If you do not pay: